Heritage Trail Location 14

 In 1846 the Great Northern purchased the Witham Navigation and construction of a 58 mile Lincolnshire 'loop' line from Peterborough to Lincoln via Spalding and Boston commenced early in 1847.
 Kirkstead, later renamed Woodhall Junction was one of seven stations constructed on the section between Boston and Lincoln.
 The line opened in 1848 and for a brief period was the main route to the north and Scotland until the main line from Peterborough to Doncaster via Grantham and Newark opened.

 Travelling north from Woodhall Junction to Lincoln there were three stations, sited at Stixwould, Southrey and Bardney.
 Travelling south the stations were at Tattershall, Dogdyke and Langrick

-The disused track bed is being used to create a new off-road route along the River Witham from Kirkstead Bridge near Woodhall Spa to Lincoln via Bardney (The Bardney to Lincoln section has already been completed).
+The disused track bed is now an off-road walking and cycling route along the River Witham from Kirkstead Bridge near Woodhall Spa to Lincoln via Bardney.
 The route is called the 'Water Rail Way'.

 The New Line